Travel advice for Portugal

 Once you’re settled, venture out for your first taste of one of Europe’s most captivating capitals.

-To start exploring, you could take you first look at the Alfama — Lisbon’s oldest and most atmospheric quarter, which is also home to many fado clubs.
+To start exploring, you could take your first look at the Alfama—Lisbon’s oldest and most atmospheric quarter, which is also home to many fado clubs.
 Why not visit one during your first evening in the city?

-Put simply, there are plenty of great places to stay in Lisbon, with Baixa and Chiado coming especially recommenced for first-timers.
+There are plenty of great places to stay in Lisbon.

 Sao Jorge Castle, Alfama, Lisbon © Shutterstock